codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

     bert_input = tokenizer(example_text,
                            padding='max_length',
-                           max_length=10,  # the maximum length of each sequence.
-In this example we use 10,
-                           # but for our actual dataset we will use 512,
-                           # which is the maximum length of a sequence allowed for BERT.
+                           max_length=10,
                            truncation=True,
                            return_tensors="pt")
 ```

+* the maximum length of each sequence.
+In this example we use 10, but for our actual dataset we will use 512, which is the maximum length of a sequence allowed for BERT.

 * Since we’re using Pytorch, then we use pt.
-If you use Tensorflow, then you need to use tf .
+If you use Tensorflow, then you need to use tf.

-*

 # Reference